Benefits of Writing

 For some reasons though, Bob left the secure job with the Kenya Air-force sometime in 2006 and ventured into private business.
 As life would have it, the business faired badly, leaving him as broke as a church mouse.
 Consequently, he was locked from his rented room in Nairobi by his landlord, forcing him to retreat back to our home in Kiserian sometime in 2007.

 That time Bob came to stay at home in 2007, I would observe him rise early everyday to go hustle in Nairobi, sometimes with fare from Mum.
 I later on came to envy that kind of toughness of rising early everyday, and as a result of it, Bob's business recovered which made him financially independent enough to relocate again to Nairobi.

 Paddy, my immediate elder brother who I have mentioned in the caption of the photo above, was a very bright boy when we were growing up.
-With two Bachelors' degrees and an MBA, he is now the most academically accomplished sibling in my family.
+With two Bachelors' degrees, an MBA and a certificate from Harvard University, he is now the most academically accomplished sibling in my family.
 He is also exceptionally talented in Music.
 As a boy, he could play on the piano such advanced musical pieces as Bach's Toccata & Fugue in D Minor.

 In the late '90s when he was in his early teens, Paddy loved composing songs for my hometown's Catholic church choir.
 A few of his songs were recorded in the cassettes the choir produced.
 And oh my, weren't his songs just plain awesome!
 I sometimes find myself crooning them these days as I go about my business.

 Symo, my youngest sibling (I am second last) was a clever little devil when we were growing up.
 At one time in the '90s, he got at loggerheads with Dad over reading a certain novel Dad didn't want him to see.
 Dad would keep hiding that novel but somehow, Symo would find it and devour it with the zeal of a villager on his first trip to the city.